-The discussion to this point has highlighted the importance of dependencies and interactions in programs, particularly in a dynamic or complex environment.
-It further argued that existing measures and control mechanisms do not fundamentally address dependencies and interactions, and therefore there is a significant opportunity to improve upon existing measures and control mechanisms.
-While this work is preliminary and ongoing, these points will be addressed in the following sections based on work recently completed or underway.
+The case study discussion highlighted the importance of dependencies and interactions in programs, particularly in a dynamic or complex environment.
+It further identified that existing measures and control mechanisms did not fundamentally address dependencies and interactions and therefore required program and enterprise leaders to create new measures and control mechanisms.